Skip to main content

 'Giving notice' is a term most couples will have heard before they start planning their wedding, but how many of us actually know what's involved?

-To 'give notice' means to sign a legal statement at your local register office stating your intention to marry or enter into a civil partnership.
-You can think of it as 'giving notice' of your intention to marry.
+Giving notice of marriage means to sign a legal statement at your local register office stating your intention to marry or enter into a civil partnership.
+You can think of it as registering your intention to marry.

 There are time constraints on giving notice and you will need to bring specific documents with you so it's really useful to read up on what's required before you go.
-We've covered everything you need to know about giving notice here and you'll find a handy checklist of the documents you need to provide.
+We've covered everything you need to know about how to get married here and you'll find a handy checklist of the documents you need to provide.

 Giving notice is a legal requirement in the marriage process where both parties confirm their identity and that they are free to get married.
-Being 'free' to marry can mean proving you are old enough to marry without parental consent, that you are legally divorced or widowed, that you are not related, or that you have the right visas to marry if you are from outside the UK.
+Being 'free' to marry can mean proving you are old enough to marry, that you are legally divorced or widowed, that you and your partner are not related, or that you have the right visas to marry if you are from outside of the UK.

-Notice of your marriage is posted at the register office so that objections can be raised, if there are any.
+Notice of your marriage is displayed at the register office for 15 days so that objections can be raised, if there are any.
 You are very unlikely to have objections raised, but it comes from a history of making sure that the marriage isn't bigamous or illegal.

 Without giving notice before your wedding, you cannot legally marry.